Skip to Main Content

 In the note, cite specific pages; in the bibliography, include the page range.

 N: 2.
-John Demos, “Real Lives and Other Fictions: Reconsidering Wallace Stegner’s Angle of Repose,” in Novel History: Historians and Novelists Confront America’s Past (and Each Other), edited by Mark C. Carnes, (New York: Simon and Schuster, 2001), 132-45.
+John Demos, “Real Lives and Other Fictions: Reconsidering Wallace Stegner’s Angle of Repose,” in Novel History: Historians and Novelists Confront America’s Past (and Each Other), ed.
+Mark C. Carnes (New York: Simon and Schuster, 2001), 132-45.

 B: Demos, John.
 “Real Lives and Other Fictions: Reconsidering Wallace Stegner’s Angle of Repose.”
 In Novel History: Historians and Novelists Confront America’s Past (and Each Other), edited by Mark C. Carnes, 132-45.
 New York: Simon and Schuster, 2001.